pandanistas/pandanistas_sprint_berlin2020/README.md

         - The book [Pro Git](https://git-scm.com/book/en/v2) gives an in depth explanation of git.
         - You can also learn [git branching](https://learngitbranching.js.org/?locale=en_US) by playing games.
         - Here is a [link](https://github.com/martinagvilas/lists/blob/master/computational_resources.md#git) to more resources.
-    - To get familiar with github, read their [guides](https://guides.github.com/).
+    - To get familiar with GitHub, read their [guides](https://guides.github.com/).

 ### 3. Install a text editor
 We recommend [Visual Studio Code](https://code.visualstudio.com/)